Tom Boisture: Early years

-Coaching
+Coaching career

 Boisture began his coaching career at Austin Catholic Preparatory School in Detroit before becoming the head football coach at St. Ambrose High School in Grosse Pointe Park, Michigan.

 Boisture then became an assistant coach at the University of Tulsa and then at the University of Houston.
 He was the head football coach at the College of the Holy Cross from 1967 to 1968, compiling an 8–11–1 record as head coach.